 Yes, and with successful outcomes.
 There have been many Basic Income projects all over the world, including North America and even right here in Manitoba.
 MINCOME was a Basic Income initiative that took place in Dauphin, and other Manitoba locations, between 1974 and 1978.
 The data from the project has recently been analyzed by Dr. Evelyn Forget, a health care economist in Manitoba with a worldwide reputation.
 It shows that during the time of MINCOME residents of Dauphin were healthier; hospitalization rates and visits to family doctors dropped by 8.5%.
 High school enrolment and graduation increased significantly, particularly with “young unattached males”.
 They left the workforce to finish school.
 Young mothers stayed home longer with their children.
 (At the time of MINCOME maternity leave was only 4-6 weeks.)
 See The Experiment That Could End Welfare by Evelyn Forget.

 Don’t we already have income supports?

-There are different types of income supports, such as Old Age Security (OAS), Child Care Benefit, Employment and Income Assistance (EIA), Rent Assist, and disability benefits.
-There are a variety of hurdles to access these supports involving considerable paperwork and long wait times.
+There are different types of income supports, such as Old Age Security (OAS), The Canada Child Benefit, Employment and Income Assistance (EIA), Rent Assist, and disability benefits.
+There are a variety of conditions to access these supports involving considerable paperwork and long wait times.
 This can be detrimental to individuals or families who have urgent or unexpected needs.
 Existing income supports are conditional, often insufficient, and unpredictable, leaving the people who need them not knowing how much they will get or if they will be approved.

 What is basic income?